Influence of channel mixing in fermionic Hong-Ou-Mandel experiments: Mixing induced by interchannel tunneling

 This allows one to compute the output density matrix $D_{i}^+(E',E)$.
 We find, using ${\ra}+{\ta}=1$, that the new energy distribution $\tilde{f}_{i}^+(E)=D_{i}^+(E,E)$ is identical to that of input states (and thus channel-independent):

 The new energy distribution therefore displays, at zero temperature, the same step-wise variation at energies $E_{l}=l\hbar\Omega$, as the one expected if mixing was not present.

-As a direct consequence, when sending the mixed channels to a beamsplitter that partitions the right-moving electrons with the left-moving electrons incoming from opposite edge channels biased by a dc voltage $V_\text{dc}$ (see Fig.~\ref{fig:PASN}), the PASN due to partitioning by the beamsplitter will show singularities when $V_\text{dc}$ is a multiple of $\hbar\Omega/e$.
-This means that the PASN Josephson relation~\cite{Lesovik1994,Pedersen1998,Crepieux2004,Kapfer2019,Safi2019}
+{This has a direct consequence when considering the setup in Fig.~\ref{fig:PASN}, where the mixed edge channels meet at a beamsplitter with another channel incoming from the opposite side and biased by a dc voltage $V_\text{dc}$.
+Namely, the PASN due to partitioning by the beamsplitter will show singularities when $V_\text{dc}$ is a multiple of $\hbar\Omega/e$.} This means that the PASN Josephson relation~\cite{Lesovik1994,Pedersen1998,Crepieux2004,Kapfer2019,Safi2019}

-is not affected by mixing of copropagating edge channels.
+is not affected by channel mixing.
 Clearly, this strong result reflects the elastic scattering property of the scatterer mixing the outer and inner edge channels.